lopezmontes/GenoMus/specifications.md

 In general, theses mappings are not linear (straight line map).
 For each type of parameter, a gaussian approach is made, trying to cover a wide range of values for each category, but modeling the conversion in a way that central values, specially the range [0.25, 0.75], map to the musical values that appear more often.

-In summary, conversions are used both ways:
+In summary, conversions are used in several ways:
 - from normalized parameter to the values used for rendering phenotypes (scores or soundfiles),
-- and backwards, from arguments entered with user-friendly function-types.
+- backwards, from arguments entered with user-friendly function-types.
+- to display decodedGenopytes in a more human-readable way.

 #### Duration
 - **durationF** (d)